-1. The Class Representatives and Class Counsel have adequately represented the Class.
+1. The Settlement Class Representatives and Settlement Class Counsel have adequately represented the Settlement Class.

-The Court finds that Class Counsel, Hausfeld LLP, and the Class Representatives have adequately represented the Class, including in this Proposed Settlement.
+For the reasons explained above, Court finds that Class Counsel, Hausfeld LLP, and the Class Representatives have adequately represented the Class, including in this Proposed Settlement.
 Class Counsel are experienced class action lawyers.